Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Methodology

-Inspired by recent coreset research~\cite{zheng2022coverage} showing that pruning both easy and hard data leads to better coreset, we present a double-end pruning algorithm with an adaptive hard pruning rate to prune data adaptively for different storage budgets.
+Inspired by CCS~\cite{zheng2022coverage} showing that pruning both easy and hard data leads to better coreset, we present a double-end pruning algorithm with an adaptive hard pruning rate to prune data adaptively for different storage budgets.
 As shown in Algorithm~\ref{alg:pruning}, given an over-budget HMN containing $k$ more generated images per class than allowed by the storage budget, we employ grid search to determine an appropriate hard pruning rate, denoted as $\beta$~(Line 4 to Line 12).
 We then prune $\lfloor \beta k \rfloor$ of the lowest AUM (hardest) examples and $k - \lfloor \beta k \rfloor$ of the highest AUM (easiest) examples by removing the corresponding instance-level memory for each class.
 The pruning is always class-balanced: the pruned HMNs generate the same number of examples for each class.

-Additional pruning may introduce additional computational costs compared to the standard data condensation pipeline.
-However, we contend that, compared to the time required for data condensation, the pruning step requires a relatively small computation time.
-For example, while data condensation with HMNs for CIFAR10 1IPC needs about 15 hours on a 2080TI GPU, the coreset selection on the condensed dataset only costs an additional 20 minutes.
+Pruning in Algorithm 1 introduces additional computational costs compared to the standard data condensation pipeline.
+However, in practice, the pruning step is relatively cheap (e.g., an additional 2-3\% overhead for data condensation).